SchlossLab/Kozich_MiSeqSOP_AEM_2013/README.md

     |  +- paper/       # manuscript(s), whether generated or not
     |
     |- data            # raw and primary data, are not changed once created
+    |  |			   #  the files in this directory are not maintained in repo
     |  |- references/  # reference files to be used in analysis
     |  |- raw/         # raw data, specifically fastq files and output from fastq.info
-    |  +- clean/       # cleaned data, will not be altered once created.
-This
+    |  +- process/     # cleaned data; this has subdirectories for the different
-    |				   #   has subdirectories for the different runs and analyses
+    |				   #   runs and analyses
 	|
     |- code/           # bash and R code
 	|